Production logo

-A production logo, vanity card, vanity plate, or vanity logo is a logo used by movie studios and television production companies to brand what they produce and to determine the production company and the distributor of a television show or film.
+A production logo, studio logo, vanity card, vanity plate, or vanity logo is a logo used by movie studios and television production companies to brand what they produce and to determine the production company and the distributor of a television show or film.
 Production logos are usually seen at the beginning of a theatrical movie or video game (an "opening logo"), and/or at the end of a television program or TV movie (a "closing logo").
-Many production logos have become famous over the years, such as the 20th Century Studios's monument and searchlights and MGM's Leo the Lion.
+Many production logos have become famous over the years, such as the 20th Century Studios' monument and searchlights and MGM's Leo the Lion.
 Unlike logos for other media, production logos can take advantage of motion and synchronized sound, and almost always do.

+Production logos are becoming commonplace in online video platforms such as YouTube, often as "channel" branding.
+Online channels may have a professional production team, or may be self-produced by an individual or a sole proprietor.
+The barrier to entry for professional audiovisual production is constantly falling, and the professionalism of self-produced branding now often rivals traditional production modes.

 History

 In the early days of Hollywood, production logos and brands were simple and very much like their print counterparts, usually appearing on title cards and in the opening credits.
 The Paramount Pictures mountain logo hails from this era and originally featured no special effects.
 As the studios grew, more effort was put into their identities, and motion and sound began to be used.
 MGM and Universal were the first studios to take advantage of the new medium's possibilities, MGM first using Leo the Lion in 1924, adapted from Goldwyn Pictures, and Universal debuting their globe around the same time.
 RKO Radio Pictures used their rotating globe and radio transmission tower with a Morse code-beeping soundtrack as early as 1929.
 In the 1930s, Twentieth Century Pictures introduced their futuristic "tower" logo, which had moving searchlights; it was carried over when they merged with Fox Film Corporation in 1935 and became 20th Century-Fox.
 The first version of Columbia's mascot used a sparkler to represent her torch, and Universal's globes could rotate.

 The advent of television in the 1950s also opened the door to cel animation in production logos.
 Most studios had used cels for their animation departments' logos for some time by this point, but the demand for animation on TV, both as programming and for advertising, made more effects available for less money.
 TV itself started using logos on its programming: Desilu, Mark VII Productions and Revue Studios all had distinctive logotypes by the end of the decade, and Desilu's and Revue's were animated.
 By 1976, all of the major studios except Universal had switched their logos over to cel animation, and logos for smaller concerns and broadcasters were beginning to enter the computer age, using machines like Scanimate.